kwertyops/byte-of-python/src/animation.md

             if dudraw.next_key() == 'q' or 'Q'
                 done = True
     ```
 - The error in the INCORRECT CODE below is a little subtle.
 Here the function `dudraw.next_key()` is mistakenly invoked twice.
 If a `Q` is entered, that key click is processed in the first call to `dudraw.next_key()`.
 You can think of it as being *used up*.
 So on the second call to `dudraw.next_key()`, the `Q` is gone, and there are no key presses left to check.
+The result is that a `q` will quit the program, but a `Q` will not.
     ```python
             # This code is incorrect!
             if dudraw.next_key() == 'q' or dudraw.next_key() == 'Q'